Students choose an area of research specialization and conduct cross-disciplinary and interdisciplinary research.

 Community Building and Local Governance

-Focus on community building policy, structural reform of local government, and policy evaluation.
-It includes cooperation with local government, community-based organizations, and NGOs.
+Focuses on community building policy, structural reform of local government, and policy evaluation.

 A Diverse Student Body with a Strong Sense of Purpose